ubirch/ubirch-testkit/README.md

     True
     >>>
     ```
-5. **Disconnect and reconnect** the board from all power sources to trigger a reset of the modem.
+5. **Disconnect (for 10 seconds) and reconnect** the board from all power sources to trigger a reset of the modem.
 6. Reset the modem settings to default via the Pymakr console.
 This will take about 30 seconds and finish with a board reset.
     ```
     >>> from network import LTE